SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 ![Old Bustle](old-bustle.png)

 Bustle represents these messages through rows.
-Each row shows the time elapsed since the first message, the path of the message, and the member which could be the name of the emitted signal or called method.
+Each row shows the time elapsed since the first message, message path, and message member, which can be the name of the emitted signal or called method.
 On the other hand, each column represents a D-Bus service.
-Bustle draws arrows that transverse columns to visualize the communication between these services and arcs to represent method calls and returns.

-This representation is valuable as, for instance, it could be used to see which services your application talk to and how often, which is advantageous security and performance-wise.
+Bustle draws arrows that transverse these columns to visualize the communication between services and arcs to represent method calls and returns.
+This representation is valuable as, for instance, it can be used to see which services your application talk to and how often, which can be useful when debugging your D-Bus applications, security and performance-wise.

 ## Project Goal

 The ultimate goal of this project is to port Bustle to GTK 4 and rewrite it in Rust.
 Although the current implementation of Bustle in Haskell and GTK 3 is functional, there are compelling reasons to consider a rewrite in Rust.
 This includes enabling the tool to take advantage of a range of ergonomic libraries, including [zbus](https://github.com/dbus2/zbus), [gtk4-rs](https://github.com/gtk-rs/gtk4-rs), and [pcap-file](https://github.com/courvoif/pcap-file), that would ease the burden in maintenance.
 Furthermore, the growing Rust community and the availability of the Rust SDK in [Flathub](https://flathub.org/) would make the tool more accessible to potential contributors and simpler to distribute to users.

-Porting the tool to [GTK 4](https://www.gtk.org/), on the other hand, would offer several benefits, such as access to newer and more performant widgets and APIs like `GtkListView` and `GskPath`.
+Porting the tool to [GTK 4](https://www.gtk.org/), on the other hand, would offer several benefits, such as access to newer and more performant widgets and drawing APIs like `GtkListView` and `GskPath`.
 This would allow Bustle to benefit from the latest developments in the platform and remain current with evolving standards.

-Altogether, a rewrite of Bustle in Rust and GTK 4 would provide advantages that could enhance the tool's functionality, maintainability, longevity, accessibility, and possibly efficiency.
+Altogether, a rewrite of Bustle in Rust and GTK 4 would provide advantages that can enhance the tool's functionality, maintainability, longevity, accessibility, and possibly efficiency.

 ## Work Done